xamarin/mvpwb/mac/user-interface/README.md

 ## [Working with Outline Views](outlineview)

-This workbook will cover the steps required to add a Outline View (`NSOutlineView`) to a Xamarin.Mac app's User Interface directly from C# code without using a Xcode's Interface Builder `.storyboard` or `.xib` file.
+This workbook will cover working with a Outline View (`NSOutlineView`) in a Xamarin.Mac app's User Interface. `NSOutlineView` is a native cocoa control for displaying tree data.

 ![](outlineview/screenshots/Intro01.png)

 ## [Working with Table Views](tableview)

-This workbook will cover the steps required to add a Table View (`NSTableView`) to a Xamarin.Mac app's User Interface directly from C# code without using a Xcode's Interface Builder `.storyboard` or `.xib` file.
+This workbook will cover working with a Table View (`NSOutlineView`) in a Xamarin.Mac app's User Interface. `NSTableView` is a native cocoa control for displaying data in a table.

 ![](tableview/screenshots/Intro01.png)

 ## [Working with Toolbars Workbook](toolbars)

-This workbook will cover the steps required to add a Toolbar (NSToolBar) to a Xamarin.Mac app's User Interface directly from C# code without using a Xcode's Interface Builder `.storyboard` or `.xib` file.
+This workbook will cover working with a Toolbar (`NSToolbar`) in a Xamarin.Mac app's User Interface. `NSToolbar` is a native cocoa control for adding a user configurable Toolbar to the top of a Window (`NSWindow`).

 ![](toolbars/screenshots/Intro01.png)